hashicorp/terraform/website/source/docs/providers/azurerm/r/servicebus_queue.html.markdown

     duplicates can be detected.
 Default value is 10 minutes.
 Provided in the [TimeSpan](#timespan-format) format.

 * `enable_batched_operations` - (Optional) Boolean flag which controls if server-side batched operations are enabled.
-Defaults to false.
+Defaults to `false`.

 * `enable_express` - (Optional) Boolean flag which controls whether Express Entities are enabled.
 An express queue holds a message in memory temporarily before writing it to persistent storage.
-Defaults to false.
+Defaults to `false` for Basic and Standard.
+For Premium, it MUST be set to `false`.

+~> **NOTE:** Service Bus Premium namespaces do not support Express Entities, so `enable_express` MUST be set to `false`.

 * `enable_partitioning` - (Optional) Boolean flag which controls whether to enable the queue to be partitioned across multiple message brokers.
-Defaults to false.
 Changing this forces a new resource to be created.
+Defaults to `false` for Basic and Standard.
+For Premium, it MUST be set to `true`.

+~> **NOTE:** Service Bus Premium namespaces are always partitioned, so `enable_partitioning` MUST be set to `true`.

 * `max_size_in_megabytes` - (Optional) Integer value which controls the size of memory allocated for the queue.
 For supported values see the "Queue/topic size" section of [this document](https://docs.microsoft.com/en-us/azure/service-bus-messaging/service-bus-quotas).

 * `requires_duplicate_detection` - (Optional) Boolean flag which controls whether
     the Queue requires duplicate detection.
-Defaults to false.
 Changing this forces a new resource to be created.
+Defaults to `false`.

 * `support_ordering` - (Optional) Boolean flag which controls whether the Queue supports ordering.
-Defaults to false.
+Defaults to `false`.

 ### TimeSpan Format